gvallee/dpu_offload_service/doc/configfile.md

 ```

 Note that the first comment specifying the version of the format being used is **mandatory**.
+This is used by the infrastructure to determine how to extract the required data from the configuration
+file.
 At the moment, only one format is supported.

 A single configuration file can be used by platform; it does not need to be tailored to the job